 Will it be scary and intimidating?
 Yes.

 If you’re still here, then jump on board.
 You’re now ready to start learning.
 Be ready for a challenging time ahead!

 – Hosting 101

 – Finding freelancers in the market

 – Social media and what you should use

 Hosting is a server that connects you continuously on the internet.
 It makes your website available online, 24/7.

-Many often confuse hosting from domain.
-Here’s the difference: a domain is an address for your location on the internet (i.e. username.blogspot.com), while hosting allows domains to be online in the World Wide Web.
+Many often confuse hosting from the domain.
+Here’s the difference: a domain is an address for your location on the internet (i.e. username.blogspot.com) while hosting allows domains to be online on the World Wide Web.

 They’re both important for a fully-functional website.